A Synopsis for why we no longer keep the Old Testament law

 Can anyone show a Scripture written to the church after the new covenant was made by Christ’s death and resurrection that required anyone to keep the Sabbath as they did in the Old Testament (both Jews and gentiles of the church)?

-Of course I have heard the law keepers make thousand dollar offers in the opposite referral, asking where we are told not to keep the Sabbath, and they never pay up when they are shown to be wrong.
+Of course I have heard the law keepers make thousand dollar offers in the opposite referral, asking where we are told not to keep the Sabbath, and they never pay up when they shown to be wrong.
+They ask the wrong question on purpose, it's not where we are told not to keep the Sabbath, but where are we told to keep it after the New Covenant was made.
+And you find zero (0) times for this.

 When one requires themselves and others to keep the Sabbath because of the Old Testament law they are denying themselves of living by the new covenant.
-These are two different covenants for different groups of people in different time periods.
-One can keep the Sabbath or certain laws by choice, but when they think it is mandatory then they become a judge of others.
-They become a new covenant grace breakers.
+They become a new covenant grace breaker.
+One can keep the Sabbath or certain laws by their own choice, but when they say it is mandatory, then they become a judge of others and sever themselves from grace (which is what Paul explains in the book of Romans).

-Paul who was a Pharisee of Pharisee's said after he was SAVED BY GRACE Rom.
+Paul who was a Pharisee of Pharisees and lived by the law said after he was SAVED BY GRACE Rom.
 6:14 “for you are not under law but under grace.”
 He certainly would know as he described himself “concerning the law, a Pharisee” (Phil 3:5), who were strict on all the laws.

 1 Cor.
 9:20-22 “and to the Jews I became as a Jew, that I might win Jews; to those who are under the law, as under the law, that I might win those who are under the law; to those who are without law, as without law (not being without law toward God, but under law toward Christ), that I might win those who are without law”